dzavalishin/mqtt_udp/dox/source/index.rst

 ^^^^^^^^^^^^^^^^

 Default implementation uses POSIX API to communicate with network, but for embedded use you can redefine corresponding functions.
+Here are things to reimplement.

 Receive UDP packet.
 Must return sender's address in ``src_ip_addr``::